EolnMsuk/SkipCord-2/README.md

 TIMEOUT_DURATION_SECOND_VIOLATION = 60  # Seconds for 2nd violation timeout
 TIMEOUT_DURATION_THIRD_VIOLATION = 300 # Seconds for 3rd+ violation timeout

-# A flexible list of messages to be sent for the !info command
+# A list of messages for the `!info` command.
+Each string is sent as a separate message.
 INFO_MESSAGES = [
-    "**Welcome to the server!** Here is some basic info.", "Rule 1: Be respectful.",
-    "Rule 2: Follow Discord's ToS."
+"This is an example info message.
+You can add more strings to this list to send multiple messages.", "Use this to share server details, links, or other important information."
 ]

 # Message sent via !join command
 JOIN_INVITE_MESSAGE = "An admin has requested your presence in the stream!
 Join here: <#CHANNEL_ID>"
 ```